mbalazin/cse599c-17sp-projects/aqp-systems/postgres/Readme.md

 ```
 ![][q2-skewed] ![][q2-skewed-time]
 ![][q2-uniform] ![][q2-uniform-time]
+We see that skew does have more effect over queries with select predicates.
+The maximum error percentage is up to 3% from 1% for system sampling of 0.1 percentage.
+However, a system sampling of 1% or 5% which runs in (10-20s) will still provide an error percentage of 1%.
+Uniform data performs almost as good as in a query without select predicate i.e. within 1% error.

 ***
 ### Query 3
 In query 3, we compute a group-by aggregate query on the `LINEITEM`